kancharlaNarmadha/exno1/README.md

-# Exno:1
-Data Cleaning Process
+# Exno:1 Data Cleaning and Outlier Detection & Removal

 # AIM
 To read the given data and perform data cleaning and save the cleaned data to a file.